jrg94/class-notes/Notes/2022 Spring/EDUTL 8015/Readings/Paris, D. and Winn, M. (2013).md

   This conversation leans into the idea of "listening"
 - The author brings up the idea that research should be more than for a purpose of for people and rather **with** and **alongside** others.
+- Ah, PiH has an explanation: Projects in Humanization
+- Interactions are about depth

+### A Theoretical Consideration: Listening and Projects in Humanization

+- We need to listen to what young people are saying and think about why they are saying it.
+- Listening is grounded in Bakhtin's "semiotic mediation"
+- Three concepts: dialogiticality, utterance, and voice
+- Dialogue is collaboritively constructed
+- TODO: read starting on page 27